Home Pagan symbols Wedding customs Site search

 Give yourself plenty of practise walking in platforms until you feel comfortable.
 The Day is not the time for experimenting.

-• Because the dress is probably heavier, larger and longer than anything you've worn before, it's most important that you practise walking in something that resembles a marquee.
+• Unless you've ever done scuba diving in a dry-suit, the wedding dress is probably heavier, larger and longer than anything you've worn before, it's most important that you practise walking in something that resembles a marquee.

 To practise walking with something that's too long for you, tie a couple of thick bath-towels around your waist so that 10 centimetres of towelling touches the floor in front of you.
 Now try walking naturally without falling flat on your face.
 You'll probably find it easier to slightly kick the towels with each step.
 That's the technique to perfect before The Day.
 An alternative method is to hoist the dress up with your left hand slightly, but this can be awkward because you'll be carrying a bouquet in that hand.
 The key - practise!

 • Just to reiterate what we said earlier (see Assistants): If you are thinking about a young veil bearer and if you have a trailing skirt on your wedding dress, the child undoubtedly will step on the dress.
 When this happens, either the child prevents you from continuing your walk down the aisle, or you do continue and the child falls over and starts screaming.
-It makes an amusing video for later, but is not funny at the time.
+It's an amusing video later, but not funny at the time.

 Check our veil page.
 We will be writing much more about wedding dresses in the future.
-If you have any information you think would be useful for other people to see, or if you have any particular questions about dresses, please write to us at info@seiyaku.com
+If you have any information you think would be useful for other people to see, or if you have any particular questions about dresses, please email us.

 The Groom's Attire

 Most grooms go for a morning suit rather than a tuxedo.
 Hats are out.
 Gloves are in, but carried, not worn.
-If you are wearing a tux, no gloves.
+If it's a tux, then no gloves.

 Parent's Clothing